AbdurRazzakRana/ParallelProgramming/EvaluatePlatforms/README.md

 In my honest opinion, It depends on the dataset size.
 If the data is small then, C-thread and OpenMP would be better than others.
 Because we can scale the code in more detail and delicate level that enhances the performance such as padding.
 Also, introducing a lot of processing a small number of data would increase communication overhead rather than reducing the runtime.
 However, when the data is huge, then we need more and more parallel processors rather than a small number of perfect and optimized c-threads.
 Therefore, CUDA with I think goto tool for really large numbers of data, and c-thread or OpenMP for small parallelism or fixed parallelism.

 # Conclusion:
 This performance evaluation in different platforms was interesting.
 It nicely explained how various platforms of threads can differ based on the dataset.
-Also, the graph that how too many threads would cost a high communication overhead between the nodes.
+Also, the graph that how too many threads would cost a high communication overhead between the nodes.<br>
 C++ Threads provides more explicit and fine-grained control over threads compared to OpenMP.
 It is suitable for scenarios where precise control over synchronization, data sharing, and thread lifecycle is crucial.<br>
 OpenMP: It provides an easy way to run code in parallel.<br>
 CUDA: CUDA has Nvidia GPUs.
 It offers a massive number of parallel applications.
 CUDA provides high-performance parallelism on compatible Nvidia hardware.<br>
 Java Multithreading: Java Multithreading, with its built-in support for threads and synchronization, offers a platform-independent approach to parallelism.
 However, it is slow compared to others.